The insider advice on this page is from one of Wendy’s Trusted Travel Experts: David Lee of Cultural Cuba.

 Meals worth the splurge

 A close second is Ivan Chef Justo, located near the Museum of the Revolution.
-Ask for a table in the dining room with a view of the kitchen or the romantic rooftop table for two that you have to walk through the kitchen to access.
+Ask for a table in the dining room with a view of the kitchen or the romantic rooftop table for two that you walk through the kitchen to access.
 (The rooftop can be a bit chilly and windy, so bring a sweater if you opt to eat there.)
-Dishes are a modern take on traditional seafood and farm-to-table fare with a Spanish influence, including delicious paella and bouillabaisse.
+Dishes are a modern take on traditional seafood and farm-to-table fare with a Spanish influence, including delicious paella, bouillabaisse, and of course ropa vieja (see “Must-have dish,” above).
 The wine selection is excellent.

 Things to Do and See